 Disclaimer: I do not own the characters of Dr. Quinn Medicine Woman (but those people aren't using them anyway!)

 Summer, 1867, Ft.
 Lowell, Arizona

 Michaela paced the floor of her quarters and stopped again at the window that overlooked the fort's interior, wrapping a knitted shawl tighter around her body though the temperature was warm.
 The window was open, and the night air only served to inflict shivers upon her nervous form.

 "There, there, dear," crooned the Colonel's wife, the portly, silver haired Mrs. Davenport, as she tried once again to console her.
 "Come away from the window and sit down.
 Have a nice cup of tea and tell me about the place settings you've chosen for your wedding.
-Your young man will be back any minute, you'll see," she added, patting the space next to her on the worn davenport.
+Your young man will be back any minute, you'll see," she added, patting the space next to her on the worn settee.